Plan your Gippsland getaway

 For a soul-stirring experience that will make you feel at one with nature, spend a day exploring the lush surroundings of Tarra Bulga National Park.
 This serene pocket of South Gippsland is one of the last remaining cool temperate rainforests in the state, home to unique wildlife, cascading waterfalls and an epic suspension bridge that takes you through the rainforest canopy.

-7. Follow the Bataluk Cultural Trail
+8. Follow the Bataluk Cultural Trail

 Connect with Country and immerse yourself in 30,000 years of Indigenous Gunaikurnai history and culture along the Bataluk Cultural Trail.
 Weave through sites of Aboriginal significance and hear dreamtime stories as you learn about the traditional lifestyles of the first inhabitants of the Gippsland region.

-8. Soar over Gippsland on a helicopter flight
+9. Soar over Gippsland in a helicopter

 Tick off a major bucket list experience and take to the skies on a helicopter flight to see East Gippsland’s spectacular landscapes from above.
+The legends over at Lakes Entrance Helicopters run a whole bunch of scenic flights, ranging from a quick 12-minute jaunt to an epic 45-minute heli ride over the vast Gippsland Lakes region.

-9. Alpine adventures at Baw Baw
+10. Alpine adventures at Baw Baw

 Keen for a snowy escape not too far from Melbourne?
 Well then, you’re in luck.
 Gippsland is home to Mt Baw Baw Alpine Resort – Melbourne's closest downhill ski resort, ideally situated just two and a half hours from the city centre.
 Head to Baw Baw for endless winter fun, with alpine activities like downhill skiing, snowboarding, cross country skiing, tobogganing and snow shoeing.